9 Performance Management Theories And Strategies For Successful Organisations

 Virtual Communication

 With remote work, communication has become more reliant on digital platforms and video conferencing.
 Performance management now involves virtual one-on-one meetings, team discussions, and feedback sessions.
-Managers must adapt to effectively communicate expectations and provide support through these virtual channels.
+Managers must adapt to communicate expectations and effectively provide support through these virtual channels.

 Outcome-based Assessment